mgesteiro/fritzing-parts/28BYJ-48-motor/README.md

 # 28BYJ-48 Stepper Motor
 A fritzing part for the 28BYJ-48 Stepper Motor with its JST connector and all the wiring done correctly.
-Includes also schematic symbol and pcb footprint.
+Includes also the schematic symbol and the pcb footprint.

 ![28BYJ-48-motor](28BYJ-48-motor.png)

 Have a look at the [28BYJ-48 ULN2003 driver module part](../28BYJ-48-driver/) also.

+## NOTE
+The connector pins are marked as **male** instead of the correct **female** type as a trick to *help* Fritzing connect it to the driver module more easily (where the same trick is applied).

 ## LICENSE